Dariuszb94/Pokemon/README.md

-# Incomes-table fetching app
+# Pokedex app
-Simple app made for fetching and displaying data
+Pokedex lets you see pokemons.
 ## Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)